w-culhane/culhane.top/src/index.md

 # About

+## General

 Welcome to my website!

 My name is Will.
 I am a student at Montana State University studying chemical engineering.
-I love all things involving UN\*X, computer hardware, or chemistry.
+I love all things involving UN\*X, chemistry, and hardware design; I am interested in studying microfabrication, systems biology, and biochips.
 In my free time I enjoy biking, running, and programming.

-My time is split between Bozeman, Billings, and Austin.
-I went to high school in Boise, and was born in Atlanta.
+## Locations

+I have lived in/spent an extended period of time in the following
+places:

+- Atlanta, GA
+- Austin, TX
+- Billings, MT
+- Boise, ID
+- Bozeman, MT

+## Current activities/projects

 Recently I've mostly been preoccupied with my classes, which include a lot of LaTeX, some VHDL, and a crazy number of flowcharts.
 Most of my